ODtwits/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-changes the owner of the file hello to betty only if it is owned by the user guillaume.
+plays the StarWars IV episode in the terminal